jimfinnis/DiamondApparatus/README.md

 TCP/IP.
 It's a bit slow, not sure why -- about 10 msgs a second on loopback.

-Data is in the form of topics, named blocks of data (currently arrays of floats).
+Data is in the form of topics, named blocks of data.
+Each topic contains an array of Datum objects, which are either floats or strings.
 Publishers send topics, and any subscribers subscribed to that topic receive the new data.
-The server does not store topic data -- it simply passes any publications received onto subscribers which have expressed an interest in that topic.
-Thus, a new subscriber which joins the server will not receive a topic until it changes.
+The broker (server) also stores the last data on a topic, and sends it to any new subscriber.

 ## Environment variables: hostname and port
 The default port number is **29921**, but can be changed by setting